d-bl/GroundForge-help/docs/Droste-effect.md

 ![](images/simple-droste.png)

-GroundForge uses its own [color code](/GroundForge-help/color-rules) shown on the second row.
+GroundForge uses its own [color code](/GroundForge-help/color-rules) shown on the second row of diagrams.
 This color-code accommodates unorthodox stitches.

 The red arrow above represents a link to use the _thread diagram as pair diagram_.